INFO

 1978: Immigrates to Australia with family owing to father receiving a job opportunity as a kidney specialist with interest in both practice and research.

-1985: At the age of 10, Julian accesses a piano for a first time at a community hall during a school excursion and becomes quickly preoccupied.
-Mary is astonished by the folk melodies Julian rapidly teaches himself to play, and Malcolm arranges piano lessons with a teacher of good reputation, Muriel Hopgood, which continue for three years until early Conservatorium entry.
+1985: At the age of 10, Julian accesses a piano for the first time at a community hall during a school excursion and becomes preoccupied.
+Mary is astonished by the folk melodies Julian rapidly teaches himself to play, and Malcolm arranges piano lessons with Muriel Hopgood, which continue for three years until conservatorium entry.

-1986: [1] At the age of twelve, Julian's mother, Mary, is killed in a tragic family car accident, Julian nearly fatally injured however eventually recovers fully.
+1986: [1] At the age of twelve, Julian's mother, Mary, is killed in a tragic family car accident, Julian nearly fatally injured however eventually recovers.

-[2] Family life remains deteriorated for the next decade, as no extended family was living in Australia, father's demanding medical career contributes to it being difficult to look after the three children.
+[2] Family life is deteriorated for the next decade, as no extended family was living in Australia, father's demanding medical career contributes to it being difficult to look after the three children.

 [3] Progress with piano lessons is rapid, skipping through the national Australian Music Examination Board from year level 1 to year level 8 over the next 3 years, receiving the highest grade (A) for each examination.